mxro/maxrohde-web/content/Drafts/Voice Commands for Windows with ChatGPT.md

 return
 ```

-## Limitations and Learnings
+## Learnings and Limitations

+The following are the learning and remaining limitations of the developed tool:

-- Open AI Whisper API often feels a bit sluggish - due to need to upload quite a bit of data and the processing of that taking a bit of time
+- The OpenAI Whisper API can occasionally seem temperamental, primarily due to the data uploading process and the subsequent processing duration.
-- Open AI API latency diverges quite a lot, with often API requests taking 10x longer than usual - at least on my consumer-grade basic account
+- There's a significant variance in latency, with the API requests sometimes taking up to ten times longer than the average duration.
+This is common with my basic, consumer-grade account.
-- GPT4 is not very great at writing AutoHotKey scripts.
-It often makes basic logic or syntactical errors.
-I tried to avoid some of the most common ones by including additional guidiance for it in the prompt.
-It especially struggled with escaping of characters, which admittedly is a bit weird in AutoHotKey - for instance '%' need to be escapted as '`%'
+- GPT-4 fails to excel at writing AutoHotKey scripts, usually falling into basic logic or syntax traps.
+I tried to bypass some of these frequent blunders by giving the model extra guidance within the initial prompt.
+However, it struggled with character escaping - a common challenge within AutoHotKey.
+For example, the character '%' had to be escaped as '\`%'.

 ## Conclusion

-It is safe to assume that controlling windows using Cortana Voice was not the most popular feature given it has been switched off.
-Source: https://support.microsoft.com/en-gb/topic/end-of-support-for-cortana-in-windows-and-teams-d025b39f-ee5b-4836-a954-0ab646ee1efa

-I have used the automation described in this post quite extensively and overall found it quite useful.I especially like to use it to trigger web searches.Since this allows me to compress a number of individual actions into a simple voice command.
-I think this is especially useful since then I do not need to type out search queries.

-The biggest disadvantage I found in my personal use is that the Whisper API doesn't seem to be very fast.Thus, after issuing a command, there is some latency until the command is transcribed, sent to GPT, and then the script executed.

-I also found that GPT does not always compose correct Autohotkey scripts.
-Let's say it is correct in about 90% of the time.
-And I think probably with further improving the prompt, it should become more accurate.
+It's safe to infer that Cortana Voice's capacity to control windows wasn't a hit, given its [discontinuation](https://support.microsoft.com/en-gb/topic/end-of-support-for-cortana-in-windows-and-teams-d025b39f-ee5b-4836-a954-0ab646ee1efa).

+Conversely, the tool detailed in this post has been quite useful to me.
+It's particularly useful for triggering web searches, bundling multiple steps into a straightforward voice command.
+This feature absolves me from typing out search queries.

+In terms of disadvantages, the major one I've noticed in my personal use is the Whisper API's sluggishness.
+A noticeable delay ensues between issuing a command and waiting for it to be transcribed, passed to GPT, and finally executing the script.
+However, I was able to reduce latency by about 50% using some [fine-tuning of the audio encoding settings used](https://maxrohde.com/2023/09/17/optimise-openai-whisper-api-sampling-rate-quality).

+Further, it's worth mentioning that GPT-4 isn't always successful in concocting accurate Autohotkey scripts.
+My experience suggests approximately a 90% success rate.
+However, I'm optimistic that further refining the prompt can heighten the accuracy rate.

-This is all published as an open source project.
-So please be welcome to step by there.
-Let me know your thoughts or leave a comment on this post.
+This tool been published as an [open source project](https://github.com/mxro/autohotkey-chatgpt-voice).
+I encourage you to contribute your observations or thoughts either by visiting the project or leaving a comment on this post.